AWS-Re-Start-RDC-KINSHASA-1/LoadBalance-Config-MenaVeko/README.md

 <h3>2-Star the configuration on AWS Console</h3>
-Connect into you AWS console, and write in the search bar EC2.
-This will open the console where we launch our virtual server in the cloud.
+Connect into your AWS console, and write in the search bar EC2.
+This will open the console where we launch the EC2 instance.
 Create your server

 ##The readme is not done yet